Union Pacific Subsidiaries

 Rubicon (MP 84.85) to New Meadows (MP 90.2) abandoned

-ICC approved IN&P's abandonment of the line; IN&P ceased operations along this portion of its railroad on November 18, 1995 (this was one of several IN&P lines in Idaho and Oregon)
+ICC approved IN&P's abandonment of the former New Meadows Branch; IN&P ceased operations along this portion of its railroad on November 18, 1995

-IN&P relinguished title for the line back to Union Pacific
+IN&P relinquished title for the line back to Union Pacific

 Entire 84 mile right-of-way was deeded by Union Pacific to the Weiser River Trail, a private, nonprofit organization.